Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/compendium/feats/timber-sentinel-roe.md

 - **Activity** Two-Action

 A slim, symmetrical tree travels from the Plane of Wood.
-You conjure a tree within 30 feet, as a protector tree SoM spell of a rank equal to half your level rounded up.
+You conjure a tree within 30 feet, as a [protector tree](compendium/spells/protector-tree-som.md) spell of a rank equal to half your level rounded up.
 If you use this impulse again, any previous one ends, and an ordinary tree remains.

 *Source: Rage of Elements p.
 34*
 %% #compendium/src/pf2e/roe #trait/impulse #trait/kineticist #trait/plant #trait/primal #trait/wood %%